elusznik/open-claude-router/README.md

 **Important Legal Notice:**

-- **Third-party Tool**: y-router is an independent, unofficial tool and is not affiliated with, endorsed by, or supported by Anthropic PBC, OpenAI, or OpenRouter
+- **Third-party Tool**: open-claude-router is an independent, unofficial tool and is not affiliated with, endorsed by, or supported by Anthropic PBC, OpenAI, or OpenRouter
 - **Service Terms**: Users are responsible for ensuring compliance with the Terms of Service of all involved parties (Anthropic, OpenRouter, and any other API providers)
 - **API Key Responsibility**: Users must use their own valid API keys and are solely responsible for any usage, costs, or violations associated with those keys
 - **No Warranty**: This software is provided "as is" without any warranties.
 The authors are not responsible for any damages, service interruptions, or legal issues arising from its use
-- **Data Privacy**: While y-router does not intentionally store user data, users should review the privacy policies of all connected services
+- **Data Privacy**: While open-claude-router does not intentionally store user data, users should review the privacy policies of all connected services
 - **Compliance**: Users are responsible for ensuring their use complies with applicable laws and regulations in their jurisdiction
 - **Commercial Use**: Any commercial use should be carefully evaluated against relevant terms of service and licensing requirements